w3c/wot/WG/charter.md

 The diagram shows a thing on server A that acts as a proxy for a thing on server B which is coupled to a sensor and actuator.
 The proxy on server A could be set up by a script on that server, or by a script on server B.
 The latter is useful when server A is on the public Internet and server B is behind a firewall, and you want to provide public access to the thing from server A.

-Proxies can also be established as part of the scripting execution environment for Web pages, subject to the protocols supported by Web browsers and the single origin security policy.
+Web page scripts can create local proxies for things on servers, subject to the protocols supported by Web browsers and the single origin security policy.

 ## Goals